cblavier/batonrouge/README.md

 - SLACK_CHANNEL: channel where bot will print teammates scores
 - SLACK_INCOMING_WEBHOOK: the webhook the bot will use to speak on Slack (configure in Slack integrations)
 - SLACK_OUTGOING_TOKEN: the token passed by slack command to your app
+- SLACK_API_TOKEN: a different token, used to fetch team members using Slack web API

 You also need to configure a slack command (in Slack integrations) that will post to your app (on '/')